Regression and Conditioning

 Non-linear dependence between D and X, despite regression

-Assuming neither linearity or additivity: fit an intercept for every combination of gender, profession, and age in years. (linear, but not by assumption)
+Assuming neither linearity or additivity: fit an intercept for every unique combination of gender, profession, and age in years. (linear, by specification not by assumption)

 No dependence between \(D\) and \(X\), after regression